eshaanworks07-lgtm/supermarket-sales-dashboard/README.md

 Key Insights

+Key Insights

-Food and Beverages had the highest sales at 56,144.84, followed by Sports and Travel at 55,122.83.
+1. Food and Beverages had the highest sales at 56,144.84, followed by Sports and Travel at 55,122.83.
 The other product lines were also fairly close, ranging from about 49K to 55K.
-The profit margin is the same across all product lines at around 4.76%, so there isn't a big difference in margin between the categories.
+2. Profit margin was around 4.76% across all product lines, so there wasn't a major difference in margin between categories.
-Sales dropped from 116,291.87 in January to 97,219.37 in February, a decrease of about 16%.
-Sales then went back up to 109,455.51 in March.
-Since the data only covers 3 months, it's difficult to say whether this is a real seasonal trend or just normal variation.
+3. Sales dropped from 116,291.87 in January to 97,219.37 in February, a decrease of about 16%, before recovering to 109,455.51 in March.
-Payment methods are a little different across the cities.
-Naypyitaw has the highest share of Cash payments at around 39%, while Yangon has the highest use of E-wallets at around 37%.
-Credit card usage is lowest in Naypyitaw at around 27%.
+4. Payment methods varied between cities.
+Naypyitaw had the highest share of Cash payments at around 39%, while Yangon had the highest E-wallet usage at around 37%.
-Members spend slightly more per order on average than Normal customers — 327.79 compared to 318.12, which is about a 3% difference.
-This suggests the Member program may be helping, but the difference isn't large enough by itself to say that the program is definitely worth the cost.
+5. Members spent slightly more per order on average than Normal customers — 327.79 compared to 318.12, around a 3% difference.

 Recommendation